oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-local-data/load-local-data.md

     ![The My Reservations tab and the Launch Workshop link for a sample workshop are highlighted.](./images/my-reservations.png " ")

-    The workshop is displayed in a new tab named **Run Workshop - Access the Data Lake using Autonomous Database and Data Catalog**.
+    The workshop is displayed in a new tab named **Run Workshop - Build a Data Lake with Autonomous Database**.
 Click the **View Login Info** link in the banner.

     ![Click View Login Info.](./images/ll-view-login-info.png " ")